OpenCollarTeam/opencollarteam.github.io/OpenCollar-Social-Partner-Locations.md

 1. Provide a space for social conversation, as well as free OpenCollar products.
 No paid items within the area of the social area, but a single teleporter to the main area is best.
 This is another why we recommend having the area in the sky to reduce lag for the social location.
 (The reason for this is that we don't wish to confuse people that are looking for a free collar as well as help with OpenCollar questions.
 Free OpenCollar scripted collars by other designers are allowed in this area, as the more choices for the community, the better.
 However, Items for sale can not be on the same area.)

 2. Use common sense as the land owner while keeping the areas free from abuse.
-Suggested rules are to have rules about obeying the TOS, and that common sense is key at the social location.
+Suggested rules are to have rules about obeying the TOS, and that common sense is key at the social partner location.
 Please expect a large amount of traffic that fluctuates due to events, talks, troubleshooting events and traffic whims.

 --Benefits